fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/New-AzureRmADAppCredential.md

 ```

 ### -Password
-The password to be associated with the application.
+Specifies The password that is associated with the application.

 ```yaml
 Type: String